de-lazurenko/de-lazurenko/README.md

 # Hi, I'm Denis Lazurenko 👋
 ### Data Analyst | Strategic Marketing & Business Growth Background

-I am a Data Analyst with over 5 years of experience in strategic planning and analytics for Tier-1 brands.
-Currently, I am leveraging my background in marketing strategy to deliver data-driven business insights through SQL, Python, and Tableau.
+I am a Data Analyst with a 5-year background in marketing strategy and data-driven decision-making, now fully focused on analytics.
+Recently completed an intensive Data Analytics program at WBS Coding School, building hands-on skills in SQL, Python, and Tableau.
+Brings a rare combination of technical skills and deep business context, able to not only analyse data, but interpret it through the lens of real commercial impact.
+Recognised for analytical work at the Tagline advertising festival.

 ---